-Without doubt, Germany's economy is navigating turbulent waters.
-Trade disputes and a slowdown in global manufacturing have had a direct impact on Germany's export sector.
-At the same time, the country has also seen problems closer to home, with the systemically important automotive industry struggling to overcome the 'dieselgate' emissions scandal and a lack of competitiveness in the e-vehicles segment.
-The economy showed its vulnerability in Q2 when growth turned marginally negative.
-The decline only lasted one quarter, but impacted business and consumer sentiment throughout the remainder of the year.
-The 'Fridays for Future' demonstrations highlight ongoing popular concern about climate change.
+Without doubt, Germany's economy is navigating turbulent Modest GDP Growth waters.
+Trade disputes and a slowdown in global manufacturing Since the middle of 2019 economic growth has rebounded, have had a direct impact on Germany's export sector.
+At the with signs of improvement across much of the economy. same time, the country has also seen problems closer to home.
+Private consumption, government spending and fixed capital with the systemically important automotive industry struggling formation were all modest but positive contributors to renewed growth.
+This has been underpinned by an uptick in exports, and to overcome the 'dieselgate' emissions scandal and a lack of competitiveness in the e-vehicles segment.
+The economy cumulatively these positive signs led to a recent improvement showed its vulnerability in Q2 when growth turned marginally in sentiment. negative.
+The decline only lasted one quarter, but impacted Brexit, Tariffs and the Global Economy business and consumer sentiment throughout the remainder Germany's economic performance in the latter half of 2019 of the year.
+The 'Fridays for Future' demonstrations highlight was driven by easing global trade disputes, increasing chances ongoing popular concern about climate change.